0nyr/5771_multimedia_database/exo_5/TD5.md

 ### Shortly summarize the function of each step, and outline which ones are lossy

 The lossy sequential Discrete Cosine Transform (DCT)-based JPEG compression algorithm, commonly known as the Baseline Process or Basis mode, is a widely used method for compressing digital images.
 It involves several steps that aim to reduce the file size of an image while maintaining an acceptable level of visual quality.
 Here is an overview of the process:

 1. Color Space Conversion: The algorithm begins by converting the image from the RGB color space to the YCbCr color space.
 This conversion separates the image into three components: luminance (Y) and two chrominance components (Cb and Cr).
 The human visual system is more sensitive to changes in luminance than chrominance, so separating these components helps optimize compression efficiency.
 2. Partitioning into Blocks: The image is divided into 8x8-pixel blocks.
 Each block contains 64 pixels, which will be processed independently during compression.
 The subsequent steps are applied to each block separately.
 3. Discrete Cosine Transform (DCT): A two-dimensional DCT is applied to each block.
 The DCT converts the pixel values from the spatial domain to the frequency domain, representing the image as a combination of different frequency components.
 This transformation helps to concentrate most of the image information into fewer significant coefficients, which can be more efficiently compressed.
+This is a lossy operation, but only slightly due to floating point precision operation.
 4. Quantization: The DCT coefficients obtained in the previous step are divided by a quantization matrix.
 This matrix determines the compression level and is typically adjusted based on user preferences or application requirements.
 The quantization process discards high-frequency components, which are less perceptually important, resulting in loss of information.
 Higher compression ratios lead to more aggressive quantization and greater loss of quality.
 5. Zigzag Scanning: The quantized DCT coefficients are arranged in a zigzag pattern to convert the two-dimensional array into a one-dimensional sequence.
 This reordering helps to group the significant coefficients together, facilitating their subsequent encoding and compression.
 6. Run-Length Encoding (RLE): The zigzag-ordered DCT coefficients are then encoded using RLE.
 The RLE algorithm replaces consecutive runs of zeros with a special symbol indicating the number of zeros in the run.
 This step helps to exploit the high occurrence of zero-valued coefficients in images, further reducing the amount of data to be encoded.